 - Burning of the insured property due to orders issued by the Public Authority.

-Fire or any other damage caused to the property due to a peril like lightning is covered by the office fire insurance policy.
+Fire or any other damage caused to the property due to a peril like lightning is covered by the fire insurance policy.
 Striking of a lightning can cause cracks in the building; such damage is also covered by this insurance policy.

 This policy protects against the loss caused due to explosion and implosion.
 A vessel can explode when its inside pressure reaches to or is more than the atmospheric pressure outside.
 Whereas, an implosion occurs when the external pressure is more than the internal pressure.
-Both of these phenomena can result in a fire.
+Both these phenomena can result in a fire.
 However, the fire insurance policy does not cover the loss, destruction or the damage caused to:

 - Economizers or other vessels